bbc/vc2_conformance/docs/source/user_guide/file_format.rst

 `ImageMagick's <https://imagemagick.org/>`_ ``convert`` command are provided, when possible, for displaying the raw picture data directly.

-Next, lets walk through the process of generating test cases in :ref:`guide-generating-test-cases`.
+Next, let's walk through the process of generating test cases in :ref:`guide-generating-test-cases`.